-Diageo’s flagship home and visitor attraction in Scotland’s capital city
+Diageo’s flagship home and visitor attraction in Edinburgh’s New Town

-After four years of remodeling what was once a department store, the new, much anticipated, Johnnie Walker, Edinburgh Scotch whisky experience opened in September 2021.
+After four years of remodelling what was once a department store, the new, much anticipated, Johnnie Walker, Edinburgh Scotch whisky experience opened in September 2021 in Edinburgh New Town.

 Edinburgh’s latest visitor attraction, all eight floors of it, designed by Los Angeles-based BRC Imagination is definitely more Holywood than traditional Scottish.
 It offers: